stake-house/DecentralizedGraffitiDrawing/README.md

 - [Nimbus](https://nimbus.guide/rest-api.html#configure-your-node-to-run-a-local-rest-server): `nimbus_beacon_node --rest`
 NOTE: Certain clients (e.g. lighthouse) will refuse to run if the graffiti-file does not exist!

-### Contributing
-If you find any issues or want to help developing this tool, you can open an issue.
-Also, feel free to contact me for feedback.

 ### Disclaimer
 In theory, these tools won't affect your staking performance, but the authors make no promises.